freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-beginning-string-patterns.md

 assert(calRegex.flags == '');
 ```

-Your regex should match `"Cal"` at the beginning of the string.
+Your regex should match `Cal` at the beginning of the string.

 ```js
 assert(calRegex.test('Cal and Ricky both like racing.'));
 ```

-Your regex should not match `"Cal"` in the middle of a string.
+Your regex should not match `Cal` in the middle of a string.

 ```js
 assert(!calRegex.test('Ricky and Cal both like racing.'));